Find Affordable College Courses

 Baltimore, MD

 With a ranking of #8, Johns Hopkins University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.
+Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit school with a fairly large student population.

 About 73% of the students majoring in psychology at the school are women while 27% are male.